themeegg/miteri/readme.txt

 2. You wll find different options in customizer

 == Changelog ==
+= 1.1.2 - 2018/9/19 =
+	* Added - Parallax Footer
+	* Added - Back to the top button
+	* Improvements - Other minor design improvements.
-= 1.1.1 - 2018/05/08 =
+	* Fix - Content and sidebar overlapping when sidebar is set to left position = 1.1.1 - 2018/05/08 =
 	* Improvements - Skin design improvement
 	* Improvements - Other minor design improvements